Has the chilly weather got you rethinking how you heat up your house?

 If you are building or renovating, some clever design principles can also help play a huge part in keeping the temperature under control in your home.
 The placement of windows to optimise sunshine, eave overhangs for shading, thermal mass elements and even colour selection all contribute to the overall efficiency and performance of the home.
 It is a good idea to discuss these elements with your designer during the initial stages of the design process, as they will save you on energy bills in the future.

 Then there are ways you can warm up the look of a room with soft furnishings and decor.
 Concrete floors are a current trend that often require some added "warmth".
 While concrete floors look striking and double as an excellent thermal mass, they can mean you are starting with a "cold" sometimes industrial looking base.

-Adding touches of timber where you can also creates a nice contrast against concrete, while a good quality armchair and a plush sofa that looks like you could just fall into it will tie everything together.
-We love the on-trend pieces at Sitting Pretty Furniture.
+Adding touches of timber where you can, also creates a nice contrast against concrete, while a good quality armchair and a plush sofa that looks like you could just fall into it will tie everything together.
+We love the on-trend pieces and great range of rugs at Sitting Pretty Furniture.
 Cushions, knick knacks, vases, decorative pieces and photo frames inspired by nature and in natural hues will add further warmth, but our favourite final touch for softening a room would have to be a spattering of indoor plants.
 The team at Little Leaf Co offer great advice on what will flourish (and what won't) in your room.